khalid-el-masnaoui/docker-notes/README.md

 $ docker container start [ID/NAME] #Start one or more containers by NAME or ID
 $ docker container stop [ID/NAME] #Stop one or more containers by NAME or ID
 $ docker restart [ID/NAME] #Restart one or more containers by NAME or ID
-$ docker container rm [ID/NAME] #Remove one or more stppped containers by NAME or ID
+$ docker rm [ID/NAME] #Remove one or more stppped containers by NAME or ID
 $ docker rename NAME-OLD NAME-NEW #Rename a container
 ```
 **Options & Additional commands**<br>